EricJr69/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/DMRWJ6d.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The file will be created in the ProgramData file that you will have to access manually.
+The file will be created in the ProgramData file, which you must access manually.
 </p>
 <br />